22 free museums in London you need to visit

 The answer is yes they are – well, most of them at least!

 The majority of London’s best museums don’t charge an entrance fee at all, although there are usually boxes dotted around in case you’re feeling generous and do want to leave a small donation.
-Many also host special temporary exhibitions and events throughout the year which are ticketed, but this won’t stop you from visiting their permanent exhibitions for free.

 Below I’ve outlined the best free museums in London you need to visit…